Close up of a scale insect

 It’s an organic spray but, if possible, spray in the evening to avoid harming any beneficial insects in your garden.

-Don’t use oil-based sprays on ferns or palms.
+Don’t use oil-based sprays on ferns or fine-leafed palms.
 For these plants either use pyrethrum or see the other treatment option.

 Spray with Confidor.